shir/youtube-embed/README.md

 # YoutubeEmbed

-This library allow to parse given YouTube video url and generate html code for embed video on your page
+This library allows to parse given YouTube video url and generate html code for embed video on your page

 ## Installation